nats-io/nats.ts/README.md

 ```
 ## Authentication

-User credentials can be specified in the URL or as NatsConnectionOptions.
+User credentials can be specified in the URL or as NatsConnectionOptions:

 ```typescript
 // Connect with username and password in the url